-The aim of the YEH classes is to encourage breeders and trainers to produce and present the correct type of young horse which is considered to be the best material to make a top international event horse.
+The aim of the YEH classes is to encourage breeders and trainers to produce and present the correct type of young horse which is considered to be the best material to make a top international CCI*** or CCI**** event horse.
 The judges must be chosen from the YEH Judges list.

 Method of Judging

 The Judges should bear in mind they are looking for potential for the future.
-Unfortunately, all too often, the horse with the most potential may not be the one which is presented in the best manner.
 Judges are looking for an athletic, elastic moving horse with a promising jumping technique that, with correct training, will develop physically and mentally into a strong upper level mount.

 His conformation and movement should enable him to withstand the demands of the sport in terms of soundness, speed and stamina.
 Lack of quality and other defects which may prevent him being fast enough should be penalized, even though he may make a nice dressage or show jumping horse.
 However, a lack of size or color of the horse should not be held against him.
 Equally one should not allow a possible prejudice against mares to affect any judgment.
 It is essential to encourage riders to give mares more of a chance if we are to establish a better breeding policy using proven mares.